MaratFa/online-store/README.md

 - Navigate to the Products page to view all available items
 - Use the search bar to find specific products
 - Filter products by category using the category buttons
-- Sort products by price or featured status
+- Sort products by price, rating, or featured status

 ### Product Information